Wondering where The Flowers of Evil anime ends in the

 How many anime episodes are there for The Flowers of Evil?

 The anime adaptation of The Flowers of Evil consists of a single season with a total of 13 episodes.
-The series aired in 2013 and covers the first major arc of the manga, focusing on the characters’ tumultuous middle school years.
+The series aired in 2013 and covers the first major arc of the

-Are there any official English translations of The Flowers of Evil manga?
+Are there any official English translations of The Flowers of Evil manga ?

 Final Thoughts